The Power of Localization for Efficiently Learning Linear Separators with Noise: Introduction

 \section{Introduction}

 {\bf Overview.}~~Dealing with noisy data is one of the main challenges in machine learning and is an active area of research.
 In this work we study the noise-tolerant learning of linear separators, arguably the most popular class of functions used in practice~\cite{Cristianini00}.
-Learning linear separators from correctly labeled (non-noisy) examples is a very well understood problem with simple efficient algorithms like Perceptron being effective both in the classic passive learning setting~\cite{KearnsVazirani:94,vapnik:98} and in the more modern active learning framework~\cite{sanjoy11-encyc}.
+Learning linear separators from correctly labeled (non-noisy) examples is a very well understood problem with simple efficient algorithms that are effective both in the classical passive learning setting~\cite{KearnsVazirani:94,vapnik:98} and in the more modern active learning framework~\cite{sanjoy11-encyc}.
 However, for noisy settings, except for the special case of uniform random noise, very few positive algorithmic results exist even for passive learning.
-In the context of theoretical computer science more broadly, problems of noisy learning are related to seminal results in approximation-hardness~\cite{ABSS97,GR06}, cryptographic assumptions~\cite{BFKL93,Reg05}, and are connected to other classic questions in learning theory (e.g., learning DNF formulas~\cite{KearnsSS94}), and appear as barriers in differential privacy ~\cite{Gupta11}.
+In the context of theoretical computer science more broadly, problems of noisy learning are related to seminal results in approximation-hardness~\cite{ABSS97,GR06}, cryptographic assumptions~\cite{BFKL93,Reg05}, and are connected to other classical questions in learning theory (e.g., learning DNF formulas~\cite{KearnsSS94}), and appear as barriers in differential privacy ~\cite{Gupta11}.